-This sensor measures photosynthetically active radiation (PAR) and is designed to work with the HOBOnet (HOBO® RX) Wireless Sensor Network in which data is transmitted wirelessly from the sensor mote across the network to the station and then uploaded to HOBOlink[®] web-based software.
+This sensor measures solar radiation and is designed to work with the HOBOnet (HOBO® RX) Wireless Sensor Network in which data is transmitted wirelessly from the sensor mote across the network to the station and then uploaded to HOBOlink® web-based software.
 With HOBOlink, you can monitor sensor readings, view graphs, set up alarms, download data, and more.